 Step 3: Adding Details With Colored Wax

 If you have details on your upcycled home decor project like these candle holders, you might consider using a dark wax over those areas.
 It’s super easy to apply.
-Use a small paintbrush and gently add it in the areas you want it darker.
+Use a small paintbrush and gently add it to the areas you want it darker.
 Next, buff it back with a soft cloth to soften the lines on those details.

 Step 4: Finishing Your Upcycled Home Decor Project

 The next step isn’t necessary if you like the look after buffing the darker wax.
 For this project, I added another light coat of the white wax and buffed it well with the soft cloth.
 Adding the white wax softened the look of the dark details because I wanted more of a subtle look.

 Instant Upcycled Home Decor